-Estimated adult female escapement in 2013 was 248 females (Table 3.2), which represented above average value for the 2005-2013 period.
+Estimated adult female escapement in 2014 was 158 females (Table 3.2), which represented average value for the 2005-2014 period.
 Highest and lowest female escapements occurred in 2006 (434 females; Table 3.2) and 2009 (113 females), respectively.
-Average steelhead redd density in the study area of the Coquitlam River was 27 redds/km in 2013, and ranged from 13-48 redds/km during 2005-2013 (Table 3.2).
+Average Steelhead redd density in the study area of the Coquitlam River was 17 redds/km in 2014, and ranged from 13-48 redds/km during 2005-2014 (Table 3.2).
 Among reaches and years, redd density ranged from 6-71 redds/km (Table 3.2).
-Spawning distribution during 2013 was skewed towards the upper river (60% of redds), largely due to increased spawning in reach 4, which averaged 17% of total redds during 2005-2012 but was 30% in 2013.
-This differs from trends during 2005-2007 and 2010-2013, with reaches 2a and 2b accounting for about half of the total number of redds, and reaches 3 and 4 accounting for the other half.
-2013 redd distribution also differs from 2008 and 2009 when the proportion of total redds found in reaches 3 and 4 was reduced to 29% and 38%, respectively.
+Spawning distribution during 2014 was balanced between the lower river, reaches 2a and 2b, and the upper river, reaches 3 and 4 (47% and 53%, respectively, Table 3.2) similar to 2005-2007 and 2010-2012.
+2008 and 2009 had the proportion of total redds found in the upper river reduced to 29% and 38%, respectively, whereas 2013 over 60% of total redds were found in that section of the Coquitlam River.
 Figures 3.1 and 3.2 illustrate the fine-scale distribution of redds in the study area in 2006.

-The principal sources of uncertainty in deriving steelhead escapement estimates for the Coquitlam River from redd counts are the sex ratio and the average number of redds constructed by each female; error in escapement estimates will be directly proportional to error in either parameter.
+The principal sources of uncertainty in deriving Steelhead escapement estimates for the Coquitlam River from redd counts are the sex ratio and the average number of redds constructed by each female; error in escapement estimates will be directly proportional to error in either parameter.
 We used average values of 1:1 for sex ratio, and 1.2 for the number of redds per female based on empirical data from several coastal streams (Jacobs et al. 2002; see Methods) to develop escapement estimates.
 Jacobs et al. (2002) reported two-fold variation in the number of redds per female among streams, but noted relatively little variation among years within individual streams.
 Jacobs et al. (2002) also observed fairly consistent sex ratios of 1:1.
-For the purposes of indexing steelhead escapement in the Coquitlam River during Treatments 1 and 2, this is encouraging, since the accuracy of the estimates is of secondary importance, so long as sex and redds/female ratios remain constant between treatments.
+For the purposes of indexing Steelhead escapement in the Coquitlam River during Treatments 1 and 2, this is encouraging, since the accuracy of the estimates is of secondary importance, so long as sex ratio and redds/female ratios remain constant between treatments.